shuvangkardas/blog/_posts/2025-06-21-Python-Object-Oriented-Programming-Basic-Notes.md

 Total population:  2
 ```

+- `class` creates a template.
+- `__init__` runs when a new object is made.
+- `self` is used to access things in that object.
+- `@classmethod` and `cls` are used to access class-level info like total count.
+- Class variables are **shared** by all objects.

 ## Inheritance

-Inheritance is the way of code reusing by acquiring properties from one class to another class.
-C**ar, bus, bike** – all of these come under a broader category called Vehicle.
+Inheritance is the way of code reusing by acquiring properties from one class to another class. **Car, bus, bike** – all of these come under a broader category called Vehicle.
 So if we create a vehicle class, and later car class can acquire many properties from common class vehicle.
 Good point is that any change on the vehicle class will reflects on the car class.

 ```python
 #Base Class